bjornmeansbear/rwdfruhoh.ookb.co/whatwedo/masd-fellows.md

   - "scholars and fellows"
   - "social justice"
   - "community"
-featuretitle: "Briony & Jonathan"
+featuretitle: "Jonathan & Briony"
-featureblurb: MASD Fellows at work improving Baltimore.
+featureblurb: "MASD Fellows at work improving Baltimore."
 featureimg: "http://rwdfruhoh.ookb.co/assets/media/masd/winterworkday.jpg"
-published: true
 ---

 This new graduate program integrates art with design while stressing the importance of civic engagement.
 The program “prepares students to grow their skills, examine the designer’s role and responsibility in society, and bring about social change through design.”